Shirlazybrat/100-days-of-code/r1-log.md

 ### R1D19
 Continuing to build my interactive Android app with the help of Udacity.
 Adding buttons that increment and decrement, debugging using Android Studio and more.

+### R1D20
+More building of my interactive Android app with the help of Udacity.
+Tha app can display dynamic text after the click.
+Progress!!!